What Yoga really is. How it is learned, how it is practiced, and how it is taught, in the words of a highly advanced adept.

 What Does it All Mean?

 Yoga means “union”.
 It comes from the same root word as “yoke”.
 Its goal is union with the Divine – uniting your limited “self” with your larger, all-encompassing “Self”, in essence, discovering your True Self.
 But beyond that high-level description, what does it really mean to learn, practice, and ultimately teach Yoga?

-This article answers those questions, using a series of quotes taken from the book, Shivananda Buried Yoga, by Yogi Manmoyanand--mostly because there isn't much more to add to what he has to say!
-Think of this article as the "Reader's Digest" version of that book.
+This article answers those questions, using a series of quotes taken from the book, Sivananda Buried Yoga, by Yogi Manmoyanand — mostly because there isn’t much more to add to what he has to say!
+Think of this article as the “Reader’s Digest” version of that book.
 Consider it a must read for all students of Yoga, and most of all for teachers.
-Because, while it does not go deeply into specifics, it covers the general approach in no uncertain terms--clearly, and authoritatively.
+Because, while it does not go deeply into specifics, it covers the general approach in no uncertain terms — clearly, and authoritatively.

-If you have read Autobiography of a Yogi, and enjoyed it, or felt illumined by it, or both, then you will certainly gain at least as much from Shivananda Buried Yoga.
+If you have read Autobiography of a Yogi, and enjoyed it, or felt illumined by it, or both, then you will certainly gain at least as much from Sivananda Buried Yoga.

 “I had the notion that Yoga would take me closer to God.
 Surely anything as serious as finding God should have a process far more respectable than performing mere physical exercises.